algorandfoundation/docs/docs/getting-started/connect.md

 ```

-Check if the node is caught up by validating against others running nodes, like a public block explorer<LINK TO COMMUNITY PROJECTS>.
+Check if the node is caught up by validating against others running nodes, like a [public block explorer](../community.md#block-explorers).
 As a secondary check, see if your `catchupTime` is 0 and your rounds are progressing at a rate of less than 5 seconds on average.
 This is the time it takes to confirm a block on Algorand.
 Note that the `timeSinceLastRound` is represented in nanoseconds.

 !!! warning
 	If your node is out-of-sync with the rest of the network you cannot send transactions and account balances will be out-of-date.